 With EDF Energy having already increased its prices by 22% for gas and 17% for electricity, Scottish Power, Npower, Eon and Scottish & Southern Energy are expected to announce increases of their own, possibly within the next few days, leaving consumers scrambling to find the best deals.

 However, most consumers are caught in a catch 22 situation – the temptation is to fix, giving yourself protection against further prices increases, but with the average fixed price tariff costing around £1,200 compared to the average online variable rate deal at roughly £850, many are prepared to hold-fire and wait to see what happens.
-We look at the dilemma facing consumers in greater depth in our latest video blog, ‘reduce your energy costs’.

 With rumours that energy prices could increase by 60% over the next few years the emphasis is on the consumer to search for the best deals and do everything they can to drive their energy costs down.
 With a few money-saving techniques it is possible to slash bills by hundreds of pounds a year, without even switching provider.
 Here are our top tips:

 Tip one: Insulate your home

 Loft insulation can save the average household £155 a year on their bills.
 At a cost of around £200 to £250 if you do it yourself or about £500 to have the insulation professionally installed, this could pay for itself quickly.

 Around 33% of the heat lost in a home disappears through the walls.
 Not all buildings are suitable for cavity wall insulation but if your home was built between the 1920s and the 1980s then it’s likely to be eligible.
 It can cost as little as £150 depending on your circumstances and the home you live in, but could save between £130 and £160 a year, paying for itself almost immediately.
 If you have solid walls you could use either internal or external insulation and save around £380 a year on your energy bills.